Higher Education | The Jed Foundation

 Resources for Students to Take Action

-Students can play a powerful role in creating a community of care on campus and beyond.
-Learn about opportunities for students to engage with their peers, campus, and community to advance the emotional well-being of teens and young adults.
+Learn about opportunities for students to engage with their peers, campus, and community to advance the emotional well-being of their peers and create a community of care on campus and beyond.

 Find out what students can do